LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Results and Discussion

 where $\mathrm{Softmax}\left(\bm{A}^{l}_i\right)$ is the softmax-normalized $i$-th row of attention map $\bm{A}^{l}$.
 Higher values of $S$ reflect greater similarity in image attention maps between successive layers.

 Figure~\ref{fig:couple_attn} (a) shows how sequential similarity in \baselinecouple{} evolves throughout the sampling process, averaged over 100 randomly selected samples.
 We observe that early in sampling, attention maps across layers show low similarity, but as generation progresses, especially in later timesteps, similarity increases, sometimes approaching 1.0 in early layers.
 This motivates using residual attention for efficient reuse, with dynamic gating needed to adapt to varying similarity patterns across timesteps.

-Figure~\ref{fig:couple_attn} (b) shows timestep-conditioned residual attention gates in \arch{} \couple{}, which modulate how much past-layer attention is reused.
+Figure~\ref{fig:couple_attn} (b) shows timestep-conditioned residual attention gates in \arch{}, which modulate how much past-layer attention is reused.
 As seen across all heads (Figure~\ref{fig:attn_head_couple}), gating remains stable across timesteps within a head but varies between heads, indicating specialization.
 These results highlight the effectiveness of dynamic, head-specific residual attention in flow-matching generation.
-Results for \arch{} \blend{} are in Appendix~\ref{app:attn}.